Tekl/beolingus-deutsch-englisch/README.md

 ### Licenses

-- The word list from BeoLingus is licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt)
+- The word list from Beolingus is licensed under [GPLv2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt)

 - This plugin and the build scripts are licenssed under [GPLv3](https://www.gnu.org/licenses/gpl.html)